mikbe/eventable/README.markdown

 ##Version History##

 **2011.06.06**
+Ver: 0.1.0
+Went crazy and just completely wrapped all calls that modify or read callbacks cache with an instance mutex.

+From what I understand locks are really expensive in Ruby so I'll need to clean this up and do some real performance testing.

+Note:
+Releasing just to stop RubyGems.org from showing last beta instead of newest beta when there are only --pre versions available of a gem.
+I get why they do it, but it's annoying to have people downloading beta 1 when you're really on beta 2.
+Plus I need to start using it myself...

+**2011.06.05**
+Ver: 0.1.0.beta2
+Wrapped #\_id2ref call in begin...rescue block.
+Added thread synchronization to calls that modify or read callbacks cache.

+**2011.06.05**
 Ver: 0.1.0.beta1
 Completely redesigned from naive first attempt.

 **Added features**

 Now includes RSpecs.

 Garbage collection safe:

 * Won't keep references to listeners open.
 * Automatically removes garbage collected listeners from  event notifications.

 **2011.06.04**